camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 }
 ```

-In order to include plugin resources into the cockpit application those resources must be published in the plugin main file by overriding `#getResourceClasses()`:
+To include plug-in resources into the Cockpit application those resources must be published in the main plug-in file by overriding `#getResourceClasses()`:

 ```java
 import org.camunda.bpm.cockpit.plugin.sample.SamplePlugin;